 Most of us have found ourselves clenching our teeth and praying to sweet baby Beyoncé that this year would just come to an end.
-Howard Audio’s owner, Adam Howard has personally seen how Miss Rona has devastated many aspects of the entertainment industry, including Adam’s personal career as a live musical director and musician, blowing his own trumpet – literally.
+Howard Audio’s owner, Adam Howard has personally seen how Miss Rona has devastated many aspects of the entertainment industry, including Adam’s personal career as a live musical director and musician.
 Adam and his 17-piece Johannesburg Big Band had 12 performances scheduled at The Teatro at Montecasino this year, a venue that was a lifelong dream of Adam’s to perform in with his Big Band and, you guessed it, it’s “postponed”.
 Adam is however incredibly thankful that Howard Audio’s studios have been firing on all cylinders – being able to safely bring sessions to over 200 musicians and artists who have recorded at the studios, and in the next few weeks they’ll have about 70 (socially distanced) more musicians coming through their doors.
 Currently the studio is in its 3rd week of tracking a full symphony orchestra AND a 17-piece big band for 2 albums for Jonathan Roxmouth.
 Yes dear Reader, a few silver linings ahead.

 Howard Audio Extended and Reloaded